Save Coastal Wildlife Nonprofit

 Ghost fishing occurs when derelict fishing gear, including nets, traps, and lines that have been lost, discarded, or abandoned, continue to trap and kill marine animals.
 Ghost fishing, caused by lost or discarded fishing gear, is estimated to kill at least 136,000 seals, sea lions, and large whales annually, with an undetermined number of other marine animals also injured or killed.
 Picture is of a dead shark in a lost fishing net.

-Don’t believe the hype and the false information the fossil fuel industry and their friends are putting out about renewable energy killing wildlife, especially offshore wind killing whales.
-Only people are killing whales from speeding ships that are ramming into whales, the ingestion of microplastics causing whales to get sick or commercial fishing gear entangling whales and causing them to get injured and die.
+Don’t believe the hype the fossil fuel industry and their friends are putting out about renewable energy, especially offshore wind killing whales.
+Only people are killing whales from speeding ships, the ingestion of microplastics, or from commercial fishing.

 Support us!